 PediatricsOur commitment to advance the scientific investigation of medical therapies in children begins at the bedside.
-We know firsthand the limits and risks of providing treatments based on evidence generated through studies carried out in adults.
-Through innovative design methods and data monitoring, our faculty is leading the world in expanding the impact of pediatric research.
+We know firsthand the limits and risks of providing treatments based on evidence generated through studies of adults.
+Through innovative design methods and data monitoring, the DCRI's Pediatrics team is leading the world in expanding the impact of pediatric research.

-The safety and well-being of children must be at the center of all pediatric clinical research.
-Our Pediatrics faculty ensures this at every step.
-They—along with our statistical faculty, site and data management experts, and project leaders—work closely with sponsors at all stages of a study to ensure accurate and efficient execution.
+Our Pediatrics faculty ensure that the safety and well-being of children is at the center of every step of pediatric clinical research.
+Along with our statisticians, site and data management experts, and project leaders, our faculty work closely with sponsors to ensure accurate and efficient study delivery.

 Our pediatric research experience ranges from pharmacokinetic studies in neonates to large multicenter trials in adolescent populations.
 We focus on: